 Mr. Klemt entered into an employment agreement with the Company effective September 1, 2015, for the role of Global Controller.
 Effective July 15, 2017, Mr. Klemt was promoted to Chief Accounting Officer and entered into an amended employment agreement with the Company (the "Klemt Employment Agreement").
 The Klemt Employment Agreement provided that Mr. Klemt would receive a base salary of €200,000 per year, subject to review at the sole discretion of the Company and a discretionary bonus of up to 35% of his annual base salary.
 Under the Klemt Employment Agreement, Mr. Klemt was also entitled to expenses and reimbursements.
-Effective March 1, 2020, the Klemt Employment Agreement was amended and restated to, among other things, to provide additional severance benefits, including an increase in severance payments: (1) to 150% of base salary plus target bonus for a termination in association with a change of control of the Company and (2) to 100% of base salary plus target bonus for other qualifying terminations; as well as a pro-rata cash bonus for the current (interrupted) year in which any qualifying termination occurs.
+Effective March 1, 2020, the Klemt Employment Agreement was amended and restated to, among other things, to provide additional severance benefits, including an increase in severance payments: (1) to 150% of base salary plus target bonus for a termination in association with a change of control of the Company and (2) to 100% of base salary plus target bonus for other qualifying terminations; as well as a pro-rata cash bonus for the current (interrupted) year in which any qualifying termination

 Effective June 15, 2021 Mr. Klemt was promoted to Chief Financial Officer and entered into an amended employment agreement with the Company (the "Klemt Amended Employment Agreement").
 The Klemt Amended Employment Agreement provided that Mr. Klemt would receive a base salary of €325,000 per year, subject to review at the sole discretion of the Company and a discretionary bonus of up to 40% of his annual base salary.
 Under the Klemt Employment Agreement, Mr. Klemt was also entitled to expenses and reimbursements.
-In March 2022, Mr. Klemt received a letter (the "Klemt 2022 Letter"), which provided that his 2022 base salary would be €340,000 and his 2021 bonus would be €120,004.
-The Klemt 2022 Letter also provided that Mr. Klemt would be entitled to participate in the 2022 equity grants of 43,630 restricted share units and an option to purchase 75,224 ordinary shares in the Company, each pursuant to the Company's equity incentive plan.
+In February 2023, the Board awarded Mr. Klemt a base salary of €375,000.
 The termination provisions of the Klemt Employment Agreement are further discussed below.
 The Klemt Amended Employment Agreement is to continue in force until he reaches the legal retirement age in the Netherlands, unless terminated earlier.
 A copy of the Klemt Amended Employment Agreement is filed as Exhibit 10.49 to the Company's Annual Report on Form 10-K filed with the SEC on March 1, 2021.
 The foregoing are not complete descriptions of the Klemt Employment Agreement and are qualified in their entirety by reference to the full text of such agreement.